 MVPO conducted a series of public meetings during the months of April and May as well as a public transportation opinion survey to gather public input about the current transportation system in the MVPO region.
 Valuable information was obtained from these public participation events and will be used to shape the Moving Together 2040 Rural Long Range Transportation Plan.
 The results of the transportation opinion survey have been summarized and assessed and a link to the final document is provided below.

 The public comment period for MVPO's Public Participation Plan (PPP) has ended.
 This plan outlines how MVPO will engage the public throughout all transportation planning processes.
 The PPP outlines MVPO's goals for involving the public and the strategies and techniques for achieving these goals.
 A link to this plan is provided below:

 Ohio's Long-Range Statewide Transportation Plan

-ODOT is updating Ohio’s Statewide Transportation Plan, Access Ohio 2040.
-This plan is important to Ohio’s future, as it will set the stage for ODOT’s transportation policies and investment strategies for the coming years.
+ODOT has updated Ohio’s Statewide Transportation Plan, Access Ohio 2040.
+This plan is important to Ohio’s future as it sets the stage for ODOT’s transportation policies and investment strategies for the coming years.
 This is an update to the previous plan, Access Ohio 2030, which was released in 2004.
-ODOT will be finalizing the plan update in the summer of 2013.
-Access Ohio 2040 will help to ensure that we meet our mission, “to provide easy movement of people and goods from place to place.”
+Access Ohio 2040 will help to ensure that ODOT meets their mission, “to provide easy movement of people and goods from place to place.”

-The public will be given multiple opportunities over the next year to provide input into the development of Access Ohio 2040.
-In addition to providing comments on the website, the public also can take the ODOT Customer Preferences Survey.
-For all the latest documents produced as part of Access Ohio 2040, please visit the Access Ohio Official Website by clicking the link shown above.
+For all the latest documents produced as part of Access Ohio 2040, please visit the Access Ohio Official Website by clicking the link shown below.